-2.7 Temporality applied to the Abstract Model
+2.8 Temporality applied to the Abstract Model

-The UML model contains a set of abstract AIXM classes that are used as templates for the features and objects defined in AIXM.
-When applying the Time Slice concept, as described in the previous paragraphs, this triggers the split of every UML class that represents a feature into a main class and a "FeatureTimeSlice" class, as shown in the following diagram.
+The AIXM UML model contains a set of abstract classes that are used as templates for the features and objects defined in AIXM.
+When applying the Time Slice concept, as described in this document, this would trigger the split of every UML class that represents a feature into a main class and a "FeatureTimeSlice" class, as shown in the following diagram.